andrw0/GameFitness/README.md

 python manage.py createsuperuser
 ```

-- go to http://localhost:8000/admin and type in the credentials you inputted when creating the superuser.
+- go to http://localhost:8000/admin afer running the server and type in the credentials you inputted when creating the superuser.
 Now you should have administrative status and can manage the users

 ## Running Tests